Vigenère Cipher: Advanced Polyalphabetic Encryption Tool

 1. Choose Your Operation

-Select "Encrypt" to encode your message or "Decrypt" to decode an encrypted message.
-Make sure you use the same keyword for both operations.
+Pick "Encrypt" to encode your message or "Decrypt" to reveal an encrypted one.
+Remember to use the same keyword for both encrypting and decrypting.

 2. Enter Your Keyword

-Choose a keyword that will determine the encryption pattern.
-Longer keywords with varied letters provide better security.
-Avoid repeating patterns or common words for sensitive data.
+Select a keyword that shapes your encryption pattern.
+Longer keywords with diverse letters offer stronger security.
+Stay away from repeating patterns or common words when handling sensitive information.

 3. Input Your Text

-Type or paste the text you want to encrypt or decrypt.
-The tool will automatically process the text and show you how the keyword applies to each character.
+Type or paste whatever text you want to process.
+The tool instantly encrypts or decrypts it while showing you exactly how the keyword applies to each character.

 4. Analyze the Results

-View the encrypted/decrypted text and examine the keyword pattern visualization to understand how the cipher works.
+Check out the processed text and explore the keyword pattern visualization to see how the cipher operates behind the scenes.

 Practical Examples of Vigenère Cipher